When Should You Take Jewelry to a Jeweler? Professional Maintenance Guide

 While at-home jewelry care is essential for daily maintenance, professional jeweler services are crucial for preserving the structural integrity, beauty, and value of your fine jewelry.
 Understanding when to seek professional help, what services are available, and what to expect during professional maintenance ensures your heirloom-quality pieces remain in optimal condition for generations.

-This comprehensive guide, drawing on Deeve's five-generation expertise in fine jewelry and industry standards from the Gemological Institute of America (GIA) and American Gem Society (AGS), provides detailed insights into professional jewelry maintenance services.
+This comprehensive guide, drawing on industry standards from the Gemological Institute of America (GIA) and American Gem Society (AGS), provides detailed insights into professional jewelry maintenance services.

 Why Professional Maintenance Matters